 The list was created by QArea CTO, Maksim Kuharenko, a credible Golang expert and trainer.
 Do you have your own list?
 Share it in comments.

-If you have some questions or project ideas, contact us – our Golang developers are going to provide you a detailed consult.
+Our Golang developers are going to provide you a detailed consult

 - .NET Development